mind/wheels/README.md

-# Wheels
+# TensorFlow Optimized Wheels

 Custom builds for TensorFlow with platform optimizations, including SSE, AVX and FMA.

-These wheels are built for use on [TinyMind](https://www.tinymind.ai), the cloud machine learning platform.
-If you want to install them on your own Linux box, you can do so with:
+These wheels are built for use on [TinyMind](http://www.tinymind.com), the cloud machine learning platform.
+If you want to install them on your own Linux box (Ubuntu 16.04 LTS), you can do so with:

 ```sh
 # RELEASE is the git tag like tf1.1-cpu.
 WHEEL is the full wheel name.